 Before starting his current company, Jeffrey built a career managing new-product introduction teams in a variety of settings.
 He gained years of experience at best-in-class corporations such as Intel Japan and Motorola Research Labs, where he repeatedly guided novel ideas from concept to launch.
 His leadership positions spanned technical R&D, product management and corporate strategy, with assignments across Asia, Latin America and the US.

-Jeffrey has earned nine patents related to cloud computing and has successfully integrated numerous innovations into high-tech products.
+Jeffrey has earned eleven patents related to cloud computing and has successfully integrated numerous innovations into high-tech products.
 His work has directly impacted context-aware communication systems, virtual and augmented reality platforms, and mission-critical wireless networks.
 He is also frequently requested to lecture and advise on startup and innovation topics, including intrapreneurship approaches within corporate environments.

 Jeffrey is a National Science Foundation Fellow and earned both his BS with distinction and MS in Electrical Engineering from Purdue University.
 He later received his MBA with highest honors from Northwestern's Kellogg School of Management, focusing on Entrepreneurship and Tech Strategy.